FitLayout/sparql-web-scraping/README.md

 ## Results

-Sample results are available in the [results](https://github.com/FitLayout/sparql-web-scraping/tree/main/results) folder.
+Sample results are available in a [separate repository](https://github.com/FitLayout/sparql-web-scraping-results).